sprky0/AJBnet.js/README.md

 AJBnet.js
 =========

 AJBnet.js is a javascript framework!
-It is intended to provide require.js type autoloading of dependencies, provide a way to define classes inside of namespaces for logical grouping, while supporting declaring classes with standard JS prototypical inheretance.
+It is intended to provide require.js style loading of dependencies, provide a way to define classes inside of namespaces for logical grouping, while supporting declaring classes with standard JS prototypical inheritance.

 Done: